ibanknatoPrad/emuDownloadCenter-wiki/Emulator-satourne.md

 Please note: This emulator **needs BIOS image(s)** to start ROM files!

-_RxNES is a Nintendo Entertainment System emulator that attempts to upgrade the graphics of the NES to modern levels.
-Screenshot from Author's Website (amended)._
+_RxNES is a Nintendo Entertainment System emulator that attempts to upgrade the graphics of the NES to modern levels._

 :link: [**Emulator website**](http://www.satourne.consollection.com/)
 ***